Antiretroviral Therapy for Acute and Chronic HIV Infection (AAHIV)

 1. Age ≥ 18 years old

-4. Understand the study and sign informed consent form.
-Persons who cannot read will have the consent form read to them by a study staff and they can give informed consent by using thumb print.
+3. Understand the study and sign informed consent form.
+Persons who cannot read will have the consent form read and explained to them by a member of the study staff and they can give informed consent by using their thumb print

 Exclusion Criteria: